Daph1986/mamamaki/testing/README.md

 <img src="../testing/testing_images/extended_screen_record_edit_recipe.png" alt="Edit recipe" width="25%" height="25%"> <img src="../testing/testing_images/screen_record_updated_successfully.png" alt="Recipe updated successfully" width="25%" height="25%"><br>
 To delete a recipe hit `Delete recipe`, you will see a message with the question if you are sure you want to delete it.<br>
 <img src="../testing/testing_images/screen_record_delete_recipe.png" alt="Delete recipe" width="25%" height="25%"><br>
-If you are sure hit `YES,DELETE!` and the recipe will be deleted.<br>
+If you are sure hit `YES, DELETE!` and the recipe will be deleted.<br>
 <img src="../testing/testing_images/screen_record_delete_recipe_success.png" alt="Recipe deleted successfully" width="25%" height="25%"><br>

 <div align="right"><a href="#top">🔝</a></div>